-- 18. The Noise Management Plan (NMP) required by condition 15(b) shall detail the best practicable option for ensuring the noise standards specified at conditions 578 and 609 of this consent are complied with.
-The NMP shall be in general accordance with the draft NMP prepared by Hegley Acoustic Consultants dated March 2023, and shall address, as a minimum:

-- (a) Mitigation measures proposed

-- (b) Training of staff

-- (c) Equipment Maintenance

-- (d) Neighbour Liaison

-- (e) Complaints

-- (f) Contingency Plan

-- (g) Key Personnel and their Responsibilities

-- 19. The SMP required by condition 15(c) shall demonstrate the best practicable option to ensure that the restored soils achieve the standards specified in condition 55 and that condition 54 is complied with in respect of the control of surface water quality.
-The SMP shall be in general accordance with the draft SMP prepared by LandSystems Ltd dated 8 March 2023 and shall address, as a minimum:

-- (a) Procedures to mitigate the potential effects on soil properties including for:

-- (i) soil removal;

-- (ii) soil storage;

-- (iii) soil placement (including the sequence of soil placement);

-- (iv) transport;

-- (v) the preparation of the receiving surface;

-- (vi) fill (overburden), subsoil and topsoil properties; and

-- (vii) post soil placement management.

-- (b) Procedures to minimise the risk of soil loss from overland flow including:

-- (i) during soil removal;

-- (ii) for soil storage; and
+- (a) Tonal warning/ reversing alarms on plant on site shall be replaced with broad band alarms. - (iii) An earth bund of at least 3m height as shown in the Canopy Landscape Mitigation Plan.
+This shall be constructed prior to the commencement of quarrying activities on site. - (b) Training of staff - (c) Equipment Maintenance - (d) Neighbour Liaison - (e) Complaints - (f) Contingency Plan - (g) Key Personnel and their Responsibilities - 19.
+The SMP required by condition 15(c)143(c) shall demonstrate the best practicable option to ensure that the restored soils achieve the standards specified in condition 505255 and that condition 544850 is complied with in respect of the control of erosion and sedimentsurface water quality.
+The SMP shall be in general accordance with the draft SMP prepared by LandSystems Ltd dated 15-8 May 2022March 2023 and shall address, as a minimum: - (a) Procedures to mitigate the potential effects on soil properties including for: - (i) soil removal; - (ii) soil storage; - (iii) soil placement (including the sequence of soil placement); - (iv) transport; - (v) the preparation of the receiving surface; - (vi) fill (overburden), subsoil and topsoil properties; and - (vii) post soil placement management. - (b) Procedures to minimise the risk of soil loss from overland flow including: - (i) during soil removal;(ii) for soil storage; and(iii) during vegetation establishment. - (c) Soil monitoring required including - (i) Baseline sampling and analysis.(ii) Ongoing sampling and analysis of reinstated areas.(iii) Sampling and analysis of the following:

-- (iii) during vegetation establishment.

-- (c) Soil monitoring required including

-- (i) Baseline sampling and analysis.

-- (ii) Ongoing sampling and analysis of reinstated areas.

-- (iii) Sampling and analysis of the following:

-- Soil quality properties of the topsoil.

-- Trace elements (total recoverable concentrations) of the topsoil and subsoil.

-- Soil profile condition soil profile description.

-- Visual Soil Assessment of the topsoil.

-- (d) Requirements for soil management training for staff and for supervision.

-- 20. The DMMP required by condition 15(d) shall demonstrate the best practicable option to ensure that dust is managed on site to minimise the adverse impacts of potential dust discharges on the receiving environment and to achieve the standard specified in condition 48.
-The DMMP shall be in general accordance with the draft DMMP prepared by Pattle Delamore Partners dated March 2023 and shall address, as a minimum:

-- (a) Consent Compliance and Key Performance Indicator

-- (b) Sources of Dust

-- (c) Management and Mitigation Measures

-- (d) Roles and Responsibilities

-- (e) Implementation and Operation of DMMP

-- (f) Environmental Monitoring Programme

-- (g) DMMP Review

-- (h) Complaints
+- Soil quality properties of the topsoil. - Trace elements (total recoverable concentrations) of the topsoil and subsoil. - Soil profile condition soil profile description. - (d)-Visual Soil Assessment of the topsoil.Sampling and analysis of the original soil prior to extraction to provide a base line; - (ii) Soil properties (soil indicator) to be monitored following vegetation establishment; (iii) Monitoring frequency; and - (iv) Recommended measures should monitoring show a decline in soil quality. - (e)(d) Rrequirements for soil management training for staff and for supervision. - 20.
+The DMMP required by condition 15(d)143(d) shall demonstrate the best practicable option to ensure that dust is managed on site to minimise the adverse impacts of potential dust discharges on the receiving environment and to achieve the standard specified in condition 4849.
+The DMMP shall be in general accordance with the draft DMMP prepared by Pattle Delamore Partners dated 14 July 2022March 2023 and shall address, as a minimum: - (a) Consent Compliance and Key Performance Indicator - (b) Sources of Dust - (c) Management and Mitigation Measures - (d) Roles and Responsibilities - (e) Implementation and Operation of DMMP - (f) Environmental Monitoring Programme - (g) DMMP Review - (h) Complaints

-- (i) Emergency Contacts

-- (j) Annual Reporting
+- (i) Emergency Contacts - (j) Annual Reporting

-- 21. The GCMP required by condition 14(e) shall demonstrate the best practicable option to ensure that discharge of Clean Fill to land is managed to avoid adverse effects on groundwater, to:
+1. The GCMP required by condition 14(e) shall demonstrate the best practicable option to ensure that discharge of Clean Fill to land is managed to avoid adverse effects on groundwater, to:

-- Ensure that excavations do not expose groundwater in excavations (conditions 99 and 100) with the exception of small scale temporary test pits that are back filled within 30 minutes.
+Ensure that excavations do not expose groundwater in excavations (conditions 99 and 100) with the exception of small scale temporary test pits that are back filled within 30 minutes.

-- Ensure that all backfill material is strictly managed to ensure it meets the requirements of Condition 109 or this consent.

-- Minimise any change to the physical and chemical properties of groundwater as result of the land use and discharge activities associated with clean fill activities (as defined by the groundwater chemistry monitoring requirements).